 It’s really important that your new puppy feels safe at home.
 Setting up an area that’s just for them, a safe space where they can retreat to if it gets too much.
 There’s a lot of articles about the benefit of ‘crate training’, you may want to look into that.
 Otherwise, just their own bed in a space that is clean and tidy just for them is important to make them feel safe.
 Anywhere that is always assessable for them.
 You many even want to set up multiple puppy stations around the house, so that they can always go to their safe space.

 All babies need to learn, puppies are not exempt from that rule.
 The more things that they can learn the better, and it’s never too early to start.
-There are many YouTube videos on how to train your puppy.
+Check out our Puppy Program for our socialisation and desensitisation course, here.
+Also, there are many YouTube videos on how to train your puppy.
 And, there are many amazing trainers in Perth, some of them are listed here.
 As with the amount of trainers, there are many training methods used.
 So, do your research and find a training method that works with how you want to raise your puppy.
 With whatever you decide, it is important that consistency is the key, as the entire family needs to follow that same rules when it comes to the puppy, otherwise it just causes confusion.

 FIND A GOOD VET